Evanwu1125/ChartInsights/README.md

 prompts in Q1 with a chain-of-thoughts like approach?

 __Q4__: Synergistic Effect of Visual and Textual Prompts: Can the combination of visual and textual prompts lead to enhanced performance in low-level ChartQA tasks with GPT-4V?
-This questionexplores the potential for achieving better results by integratingboth types of prompts.
+This question explores the potential for achieving better results by integrating both types of prompts.
 ### Scale of ChartInsights
 The ChartInsights dataset contains 89,388 (chart, task, query, answer) ChartQA samples across 7 chart types for 10 low-level data analysis